Murali-group/SARS-CoV-2-network-analysis/datasets/gene-expression/README.md

 - Translation measurements for samples infected or mock control for 2,6,10,24 hours in triplicates.
 - Fold change = Infected / Ctrl (log2).
-- P value = P value from two-sided unpaired students t with equal variance assumed
+- P value = P value from two-sided unpaired students t with equal variance assumed TODO Clean up csv by changing the excel equation errors to NAN